What is this power?

 Let me put it another way.
 The law was our guardian until Christ came; it protected us until we could be made right with God through faith.
 And now that the way of faith has come, we no longer need the law as our guardian.
 For you are all children of God through faith in Christ Jesus."
 Galations 3:23-26

 People became aware of their sinful condition through the righteous standard of God's law.
 Romans 3:19-20 explains "Obviously, the law applies to those to whom it was given, for its purpose is to keep people from having excuses, and to show that the entire world is guilty before God.
 For no one can ever be made right with God by doing what the law commands.
 The law simply shows us how sinful we are."
-The law made sin evident so we became aware of our need.

-But the law lasted only until
+But the law was designed to last only until

 ...the promised coming of the child (see Galations 3:19 above)